 - Installing and configuring servers and workstations

-- Designed a process tool suite which automates the installation and configuration of servers from bare metal to 90% completion saving 75 work hours per installation
+- Designed a process tool suite that automates the installation and configuration of servers from bare metal to 90% completion saving 75 work hours per installation

 Quantifying Your Resume